devopstechpro/Recipe-Management/README.md

 ## Local development and testing

 Pre-requiste:
-- Docker installed
+- Install Docker on your system

-Each microservice BE and FE has a `Dockerfile` which when testing locally can be build using Docker Compose.
+You can install run application using docker environment or Dockerfile that is present in each microservice `BE` and `FE`.

+To build and run application using Docker compose.

+Go to main location in directory where `docker-compose.yml` file is situated there run following commands in terminal:

-Build frontend and backend image using docker compose.
+1. Build frontend and backend image using docker compose.
    `docker-compose build`

-Run frontend and backend image using docker compose.
+2. Run application frontend and backend image using docker compose.
    `docker-compose up`

-Kill frontend and backend

-`docker-compose down` or on windows/macos/linux `CRTL X`
+3. Once the docker-compose is runnig you can access application in browser by typing `http://localhost:22137`

+4. To stop or kill running docker-compose application `CRTL + X` or `CRTL + X` on keyboard.

 ## CI/CD